Email the governors at firstname.lastname@example.org (this is not a link)

 End Date 08/03/2024

-I joined the Birch Hill Governing Board in March 2020, I have been a governor for over 9 years at other Bracknell Forest Schools.
-I am really excited by this opportunity and hope to utilise my skillset to help further improve the performance of the school and governing board.
-I am the Development governor which means I provide a link between the governors and the Local Authority for training needs and feedback as well as helping to shape the induction process for prospective new governors.
+I joined the Birch Hill Governing Board in March 2020, I have been a governor for over 10 years at other Bracknell Forest Schools.
+I'm excited to utilise my skillset to help further improve the performance of the school and governing board.
+As the Development governor I provide a link between the governors and the Local Authority for training needs and feedback as well as helping to shape the induction process for prospective new governors.
 I also provide a link between the governors and the school SENco

-I have 2 children one in primary and one in secondary education, I currently own a printing company and also sell products online.
-I previously worked for over 20 years at Syngenta.
-In my spare time I like mountain biking, walking and spending quality time outdoors with my family.
+I have 2 children in secondary education, I am currently involved with ecommerce sales having previously run my own printing business and worked for over 20 years at Syngenta.
+In my spare time I like mountain biking, walking and spending quality time outdoors with my children.